The academic calendar for the 2022-23 academic year will remain unchanged.

 All CTL fall programming will continue to provide support to faculty on teaching with technology and other topics of faculty interest.

-Department chairs and program directors must work with the provost and dean of the Graduate School to facilitate contingency planning in the event a faculty member should require isolation or quarantine during the fall semester.
+Department chairs and program directors must work with the provost and dean of the Graduate School to facilitate contingency planning in the event a faculty member should require isolation or quarantine during the semester.
 All faculty are encouraged to pre-load up to two weeks of course content and assignments on Blackboard should they be absent from the classroom for a prolonged period of time.